services:

 - through a Docker image, which we recommend for most people who want to conduct a research project and/or share data online;

-- or install amcat directly on your system, which we only recommend for advanced users, who want a customised setup.
+- or install AmCAT directly on your system, which we only recommend for advanced users, who want a customised setup.

 In the Frontend section, it makes sense to cover the amcat4client, which provides a react web interface to query data.
 Then you can select to either install the R or Python client.